MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMSoftwareUpdate.md

 ```

 ### -UpdateGroupName

-Specifies an array of names of software update groups.
+Specify an array of names of software update groups.

 ```yaml
 Type: String[]